 All adult education participants are required to work with a teacher /tutor or distance learning facilitator.
 This may include face-to-face instruction; online guided study through email or webchats; and phone calls providing progress checks; and other activities that facilitate learning.
-At no time shall any participant be taught through distance education only.

 New Hampshire does not mandate specific curricula, however programs are to use curricula that are research-based, rigorous and aligned with the College & Career Readiness Standards.
-In an effort to provide affordable options for programs, the Bureau of Adult Education has three-year contracts with the following distance education publishers:
+In an effort to provide affordable options for programs, the Bureau of Adult Education has contracts with the following distance education publishers:

+- Edmentum

-- Edmentum - Aztec Software
+- Aztec Software

+- Burlington English

+- Essential Education

+- Northstar Digital